leaBroe/arcospx_analysis_quantification_correlation/README.md

 - **Actin Wave Characteristics**: Identified specific patterns in the movement of actin waves, predominantly moving towards the cell center.
 - **RhoA's Regulatory Function**: The results support RhoA's role as a negative regulator, influencing the disassembly phases of actin polymerization waves.
 - **Spatiotemporal Correlations**: Established correlations between the actin waves and myosin and rGBD channels, indicating potential regulatory mechanisms.

-## Conclusion
-This project aimed to contribute to the broader understanding of actin polymerization dynamics in cellular signaling.
-It sought to highlight the potential complexities in the regulatory roles of proteins like RhoA within these processes.